BG3-Community-Library-Team/bg3-community/Tutorials/Visual/mrboneswildguide-new.md

 >
 > However, as of writing this there are some internal settings in the export plugin that make these skeletons be seen as an animation in game and thus, not work.
 >
-> I will include the fix, as well as how to export via dae in the meantime.
+> For the time being, the fix can be found here.
 {.is-warning}

 ### Export with DOS2/BG3 exporter - via gltf: